coopidgin-foundation/OPAL-foundation/README.md

 # OPAL-foundation
-A foundation for Open Planified Auxiliary Languages
+A foundation for Openly Planned Auxiliary Languages

 Definition: